Mosaic Manchesters

 House Training and Litter Boxes

-We have used the Puppy Culture program to raise our puppies and part of that of that program is litter box training baby puppies.
-As such your puppy will willing use a litter box and it is a great tool to use should you choose to do so while you are house training your puppy.
+We have used the Puppy Culture program to raise our puppies, and a key component of that program is litter box training for baby puppies.
+As such, your puppy will willingly use a litter box, and it is a great tool to use should you choose to do so while you are house training your puppy.

-If you take a small portion of the litter we will send with your puppy place it in your yard the let your puppy smell that litter it will teach the puppy this is the area you would like them to use to "go potty".
+If you take a small portion of the litter we will send with your puppy, place it in your yard, and let your puppy smell that litter.
+It will teach the puppy that this is the area you would like them to use to "go potty".

-Litter boxes are also an equally useful tools in times of inclement weather, or while traveling.
+Litter boxes are also equally useful tools in times of inclement weather or while traveling.

 Picture